Bind 9 GUI management interface

 • A recursion directive that allows recursive DNS queries to the server.

-To make those changes, open /etc/bind/named.conf.options in a text editor (e.g., nano or vim) and modify the files to look similar to this:
+To make those changes, open /etc/bind/named.conf.options in a text editor (e.g., nano or vim) and modify the files.

 acl LAN {